Camp Sites and Camping Parks in the UK

 It’s easy to get started, and it’s also inexpensive.
 But economy isn’t the only reason why so many couples and families of all ages take up camping.
 The fact is, camping is great fun – and nothing beats the sense of freedom or the pleasure of waking up surrounded by gorgeous countryside.

-What facilities can I expect?
+What facilities can I expect when I go camping?

 If, as most people do, you make your pitch on a UK holiday park, there are plenty of other bonuses.
 A hot shower inside modern toilet and washroom facilities are just a stroll away, and there’ll often be a park shop with supplies of fresh food and other day-to-day necessities.